- Introduction to Photography

-Since increasing the ISO will introduce noise to the image, our only option is to reduce the shutter speed, which means we're going to need to sit the camera on a tripod to avoid hand shake.
+Since increasing the ISO will introduce noise to the image, our only option is to reduce the shutter speed, which means we're going to need to set the camera on a tripod to avoid handshake.

-As a guideline, anything under 1/60th of a second shutter speed is inadvisable for handheld photography, although this varies by lens, focal length and image stabilisation.
+As a guideline, anything under 1/60th of second shutter speed is inadvisable for handheld photography, although this varies by the lens, focal length and image stabilisation.

 Setting up the Tripod